gosang/gosang.github.io/content/posts/ai/llm.md

 draft = false
 +++

 Large Language Models (LLMs) have taken the world by storm, fundamentally changing the landscape of natural language processing and artificial intelligence.
-In this blog, we'll delve into what LLMs are, their surge in popularity, how they function, their real-world applications, their advantages and limitations, as well as potential risks.
+In this blog, we'll look into what LLMs are, their surge in popularity, how they function, their real-world applications, their advantages and limitations, as well as potential risks.
 We'll also discuss when to use LLMs and explore future applications and research directions.

 # What is a Large Language Model?